Wil1909/Wils-Fools-Road-Templates/README.md

 WFR_FoolsRoad_Layer_Template is a layer that has all POI's setup with capture zones and the large common mains (Corners) setup with vehicle spawns, spawners and etc. This layer also has the level WFR_Fools_Road_Landscape_and_Geo attached to it that points to the mod Wil's Fools Road.
 Removing this level would break the template so proceed with caution.

+Starting in Release Beta 1.5, I will also be adding a release package with a stripped down version of the GEO level to make it easier to make layers.
+This is very stripped down and has missing statics, foliage and other things.
+Installation is the same, just only download the GEO layer then.
+This secondary package will only be updated when a major overhaul happens to the terrain\POI's for the map.

 ### Prerequisites

 Please install all Prerequisites before running the script.